JappyPing/reads2graph/README.md

 # reads2graph
-Generate edit-distance-based read graph from short reads via looped minimiser and locality-sensitive hashing
+reads2graph is a practical method for constructing an edit-distance-based read graph for a short-read sequencing dataset via minimizer and order min hash bucketing and graph traversal.

 ## Dependencies
     - cmake >=3.21